 - One-Time work.
 This includes tasks such as optimizing the site for load speed, optimizing the meta tags on the website and building out your strategic approach, including tasks such as the assignment of specific, high-value keywords to individual pages of your website which you hope those pages will rank for.
 The time to complete all the necessary one-time SEO tasks usually ranges from one to two weeks of work.
 The final number depends a lot on how much work has previously been done.
 Most SEO work that we perform is at the rate of $22.22 per hour and by doing the math and doing some quick calculations, you can come up with a budget of $800.00 to $1500.00 to complete the one-time tasks.
 This work can be spread over several weeks or even several months, ensuring that a business can afford the work, while at the same time ensuring that the work is not neglected simply due to cost.
 All businesses should complete the one-time tasks, even if there is no ongoing campaign because even the one-time tasks will result in rank improvements, and after the strategy is in place, any new pages which are created can usually follow the general development pattern of pages which were previously optimized.

 - Ongoing work.
 This includes the development of additional content (i.e. blog articles) and creating backlinks.
 Ongoing work is essential for rankings to consistently improve.
 A new businesses needs at least 1-2 days per week (8-16 hours).
 A larger business with a national market and lots of competition should expect to invest much more.

 What is SEO?

-Search engine optimization (SEO) is marketing work which results in a website showing up higher in search results and which delivers more qualified prospects to the website without spending money on advertising.
+Search engine optimization (SEO) is a marketing campaign with an objective of causing a website showing up in the result of a search on a search engine.
+The result is more qualified prospects to the website, without spending money on advertising.

 By defining SEO like we do above, it keeps you focused on the goal, rather than the process.
 The goal of SEO is free traffic.
 And not just any traffic, but qualified prospects who have an intention to buy.